parashan/Tutorial-6-309/README.md

 Implement your answer in the `items_list` function in views.py.

-### Task 2 - Use  Django REST Framework to  make a GET, PUT, DELETE, PATCH endpoint at localhost:8000/items/<int:pk>
+### Task 2 - Use  Django REST Framework to  make GET, PUT, DELETE, PATCH endpoints at localhost:8000/items/<int:pk>
 You are given the following Serializers, and Model objects:
 - ItemSerializer
 - Item